-1.16 “Base Rate” means the interest rate for the relevant Base Loan Term according to [the Japanese Yen TIBOR (page 17,097 of the Telerate) / the Euro-yen TIBOR (page 23,070 of the Telerate) published by the Japanese Bankers Association] at 11 o’clock A.M. or at the nearest possible time after 11 o’clock A.M. of the second Business Day prior to the Desired Drawdown Date.
-Provided, however, that in cases where the Base Loan Term is not less than one month, and such interest rate is not published for some reason, this rate shall be the interest rate (indicated as an annual rate) that is reasonably decided upon by the Agent as the offered rate applicable for a drawdown in yen for the relevant Base Loan Term in the Tokyo Interbank Market as of 11 o’clock A.M. of the second Business Day prior to the Desired Drawdown Date or the nearest time prior thereto.
-Further, if such Base Loan Term is less than one month, this rate shall be the interest rate reasonably decided upon by the Agent.
+1.8 “Base Rate” (kijyun-kinri) means the interest rate for the relevant Base Loan Term according to [the Japanese Yen TIBOR (page 17,097 of the Telerate, or other page that may replace such page) / the Euro-yen TIBOR (page 23,070 of the Telerate, or other page that may replace such page)] published by the Japanese Bankers Association at 11:00 AM or at the nearest possible time after 11:00 AM of the second Business Day prior to the Desired Drawdown Date.
+Provided, however, that if the interest rate for the relevant Base Loan Term is not displayed in [the Japanese Yen TIBOR (page 17,097 of the Telerate or other page that may replace such page) / the Euro-yen TIBOR (page 23,070 of the Telerate or other page that may replace such page)] published by the Japanese Bankers Association, the Base Rate means the higher of (i) the interest rate for the shortest period displayed in [the Japanese Yen TIBOR (page 17,097 of the Telerate or other page that may replace such page) / the Euro-yen TIBOR (page 23,070 of the Telerate or other page that may replace such page)] published by the Japanese Bankers Association that exceeds the relevant Base Loan Term or (ii) the interest rate for the longest period displayed in [the Japanese Yen TIBOR (page 17,097 of the Telerate or other page that may replace such page) / the Euro-yen TIBOR (page 23,070 of the Telerate or other page that may replace such page)] published by the Japanese Bankers Association that does not exceed the relevant Base Loan Term (if the relevant Base Loan Term is less than one week, the interest rate for one week).
+Further, in cases where the Base Loan Term is not less than one month, and such interest rate is not published for some reason, this rate shall be the interest rate (indicated as an annual rate) that is reasonably decided upon by the Agent as the offered rate applicable for a drawdown in yen for the relevant Base Loan Term in the Tokyo Interbank Market as of 11:00 AM of the second Business Day prior to the Desired Drawdown Date or the nearest time prior thereto.

-1.30 “Break Funding Cost” means, in cases where the principal is repaid or set off before the Due Date of the Individual Loan, and where the Reinvestment Rate falls below the Applicable Interest Rate, the amount calculated as the principal amount with respect to which such repayment or set-off was made, multiplied by (i) the difference between the Reinvestment Rate and the Applicable Interest Rate, and (ii) the actual number of days of the Remaining Period.
-“Remaining Period” means the period commencing on the day the repayment or set-off was made and ending on the Due Date, and the “Reinvestment Rate” means the interest rate reasonably determined by the Lenders as the interest rate to be applied on the assumption that the prepaid or off-set principal amount will be reinvested in the Tokyo Interbank Market during the Remaining Period.
+1.9 “Break Funding Cost” (seisankin) means, in cases where the principal is repaid or set off before the Maturity Date of the Individual Loan, and where the Reinvestment Rate falls below the Applicable Interest Rate applicable at the time of such repayment or set-off, the amount calculated as the principal amount with respect to which such repayment or set-off was made, multiplied by (i) the difference between the Reinvestment Rate and such Applicable Interest Rate, and (ii) the actual number of days of the Remaining Period.
+“Remaining Period” means the period commencing on the day the repayment or set-off was made and ending on the Maturity Date, and the “Reinvestment Rate” means the interest rate reasonably determined by the Lenders as the interest rate to be applied on the assumption that the prepaid or off-set principal amount will be reinvested in the Tokyo Interbank Market during the Remaining Period.
 The calculation method for such Break Funding Cost shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.